quantummaid/quantummaid-tutorials/basic/BasicTutorial.md

 It’s a very simple configuration, binding the `GreetingUseCase` to requests to `/hello`, which will then be answered with `"hello"`.

 **Differences to other frameworks**:
 With QuantumMaid, there is no need to add JAX-RS annotations to your classes.
-Their usage decreases application start-up time dramatically and promotes less-than-optimal architecture.
+Their usage drastically decreases application start-up time and promotes less-than-optimal architecture.
 When done architecturally sane, they tend to come along with significant amounts of boilerplate code.
 You can find an in-depth analysis of this problem [here](todo).